- Undergraduate Students

-- One in twelve U.S. college students has made a suicide plan.
+- One in 12 U.S. college students has made a suicide plan.

-- The National College Health Risk Behavior Study found that 11.4% of students seriously consider attempting suicide.
+- The National College Health Risk Behavior Study found that 11.4 percent of students seriously consider attempting suicide.

 - In 1998, suicide killed more young adults than AIDS, cancer, heart disease, pneumonia, birth defects, stroke, influenza and chronic lung disease combined.

-- Third leading cause of death for youth between 15 and 24 following accidental injury and homicide
+- Third-leading cause of death for youth between 15-24 following accidental injury and homicide

 - About 12 young people aged 15-24 will commit suicide today.